Get answers for your health queries from top Doctors for FREE!

 Children need to be treated by administering blood thinners and/or performing a procedure to remove the blockage.
 It is important for the child to be closely monitored and for any signs of complications to be addressed promptly.

-Here's a list of the best pediatric cardiologists in India you can find if you notice any kind of symptoms or have any doubts about your child's health.
+Concerned about the risk of a heart attack after bypass surgery in your child?
+Don't worry we've got you!
+Here's a list of the top pediatric cardiologists you can find if you have any doubts about your child's health.

-How can exercise reduce the risk of heart attack after bypass surgery?
+How can exercise reduce the risk of a second heart attack post-surgery?

 Following an exercise routine after heart surgery reduces the risk of heart attack.
-It improves cardiovascular health and reduces other factors of heart disease.
-Like high blood pressure, cholesterol and diabetes.
+It improves cardiovascular health and reduces other factors of heart disease, such as high blood pressure, cholesterol, and diabetes.

 Some general recommendations for exercise after heart attack surgery include:

 Choose activities you enjoyFocus more on activities you enjoy and are more likely to stick with over time.
-Activities like walking, swimming, cycling, or other low-impact activities can actually help.
+Walking, swimming, cycling, or other low-impact activities can help.

 Stay hydratedDrink plenty of water to help prevent dehydration.